Call now in confidence immediate help & advice 24/7

 However, some substances such as alcohol and heroin can cause physical changes in the brain and body and can be classed as physically addictive.

-If you have been diagnosed with a physical dependency, your rehab process may be longer than someone who is psychologically addicted as you will be required to undergo full detoxification.
+If you have been diagnosed with a physical dependency, your drug and alcohol rehab process may be longer than someone who is psychologically addicted as you will be required to undergo full detoxification.

-This process usually lasts between 7 and 10 days, after which it is strongly recommended that you undergo at least three weeks of intensive counselling.
+This process usually lasts between 7 and 10 days, after which it is strongly recommended that you undergo at least three weeks of intensive counselling at drug and alcohol rehab in Plymouth.

 The length of your stay will often be determined during the admissions process once you have been completely assessed and diagnosed.